LovelyBuggies/openCV_ComputerVision_ObjectDetect_CUMT/README.md

 * This is only a reference for primary computer vision learner and provide basic initialization to **Mixed Gaussian Method** & **Kalman Filtering**.

-* If you find any bugs in this repository, welcome to send an e-mail to ninomyemail@gmail.com or you can open an [issue](https://github.com/LovelyBuggies/openCV_ComputerVision_ObjectDetect_CUMT/issues).
+* If you find any bugs in this repository, you can open an [issue](https://github.com/LovelyBuggies/openCV_ComputerVision_ObjectDetect_CUMT/issues).
 Also, [pull request](https://github.com/LovelyBuggies/openCV_ComputerVision_ObjectDetect_CUMT/pulls) is welcomed.

 ### Structure